Software development steps

 This information may help you identify commercial opportunities:

-After your form is received and processed, you will receive an email with instructions on how to download the software developers kit (SDK).
+Once registered, you will receive an email with instructions on how to download the SBR software developers kit (SDK) or alternately if you register for Cloud Software Authentication & Authorisation (CAA), the CAA SBR Software Developer Kit.

 You can email SBRServiceDesk [at] sbr.gov.au or phone 1300 488 231 if you would like to discuss the reports/services you are interested in developing and ask any questions about the process.
 The SBR Service Desk will then organise for the applicable SBR agency to contact you.